Reservoir sampling: With random sort

 The expected running time of this algorithm is $O(n + k \log k \log(n/k))$ and it is relevant mainly because it can easily be extended to items with weights.

 Weighted random sampling

-This method, also called sequential sampling, is incorrect in the sense that it does not allow to obtain a priori fixed inclusion probabilities.
+The methods presented in the previous sections do not allow to obtain a priori fixed inclusion probabilities.

 Some applications require items' sampling probabilities to be according to weights associated with each item.
 For example, it might be required to sample queries in a search engine with weight as number of times they were performed so that the sample can be analyzed for overall impact on user experience.
 Let the weight of item i be $w_i$, and the sum of all weights be W. There are two ways to interpret weights assigned to each item in the set: